 The System has developed criteria to determine whether outside agencies with activities, which benefit the System, should be included within its financial reporting entity.
 The criteria for including organizations within the System's reporting entity, as set forth in GASB Statement No. 14, "The Financial Reporting Entity," is financial accountability.
 Financial accountability is defined as appointment of a voting majority of the component unit's board and either the ability to impose will by the primary government or the possibility that the component unit will provide a financial benefit to or impose a financial burden on the primary government.
-Based on these criteria, the System is considered a component unit of the Metro East Sanitary District and there are no component units in the reporting entity.
+Based on these criteria, the System is considered a blended component unit of the Metro East Sanitary District (the "District") and there are no component units in the reporting entity.

-The financial statements for the Metro East Sanitary District may be obtained by writing to the Metro East Sanitary District, 1801 Madison Avenue, Granite City, Illinois 62040.
+The District issues a publicly available financial report that includes financial statements and supplemental information.
+That report may be obtained by writing to the Metro East Sanitary District, P. O. Box 1366, Granite City, Illinois 62040.